WinnieLamS/winnie-be-nc-news/README.md

 - PostgreSQL v10.0.0 or higher

 ## Testing
-To run tests, use the following command: `npm test app`
+To run tests, after `npm install supertest` use the following command: `npm test app`

 ## API Documentation
 The API endpoints are documented in the code and can be accessed via the /api endpoint when the server is running.
 For detailed documentation, please refer to the comments and documentation provided in the codebase.